odu-cs725-infovis/public/spr22/syllabus.md

 ## Grading

 This will be a project and presentation based course, so no exams will be given.
-Grades will be based largely on visualization implementations and class presentations.
-More information will be provided before the semester begins.
+The general breakdown will be:
+* 50% - homework assignments
+* 25% - paper presentation
+* 25% - final project

 ### Grading Scale